anguzuDaniel/black-jack/readme.md

 This is used ny the deale to carrout deals, Deals one card to each player followed by a down card to the the dealer.

 - STAND BUTTON

- When plating balckjack there are two options, to hit or to stand.
+ When playing blackjack there are two options, to hit or to stand.

  To hit is an instruction given to request an extra card and be indicated in verbal or by simply tapping the table.
  To stand is to hold your total the table.
- To stand is to hold your total and end your turn, to earn do this by waving your hand horizonatl.
+ To stand is to hold your total and end your turn, to earn do this by waving your hand horizontally.
  - this has been sitmulated using the hit buttton - to hit you just click the hit button.

 # NOTE:
-    id dealer goes over 21, the dealer pays each player who stood the amount of that bet. if the dealer stands 21 or less the dealer pays the bet of any palyer havinf a higher total not execeeding 21 and collects the best of any player having a lower total.
+    id dealer goes over 21, the dealer pays each player who stood the amount of that bet. if the dealer stands 21 or less the dealer pays the bet of any palyer having a higher total not execeeding 21 and collects the best of any player having a lower total.

 # ROLES
 # DEALER